Biden inherits damaged economy, with signs of hope emerging

 HOUSING SIZZLES FOR THOSE WHO CAN AFFORD ONE

 The housing boost has also lifted home prices nationwide, though the gains have been uneven.
-An analysis by housing website Zillow has found that the number of cities with home prices of at least $1 million surged 17% in the year ending in November.
+An analysis by housing website Zillow has found that the number of cities with a median home price of at least $1 million surged 17% in the year ending in November.
 But nearly three-quarters of those gains occurred in subdivisions of nine large coastal metros, such as New York, Los Angeles and San Francisco.
-That trend has contributed to worsening wealth inequality since the pandemic began.
+That trend has likely contributed to worsening wealth inequality since the pandemic began.

 MANUFACTURING IS SPARED THE WORST, FOR ONCE